rerdavies/pipedal/docs/index.md

 &nbsp;

 To download PiPedal, click [here](download.md).
+To view PiPedal documentation, click [here](Documentation.md).

 > NEW version 1.2.39 Beta5 release.
 See the [release notes](https://rerdavies.github.io/pipedal/ReleaseNotes) for details.

 Use your Raspberry Pi as a guitar effects pedal.
 Configure and control PiPedal with your phone or tablet.
-PiPedal running on a Raspberry Pi 4 provides stable super-low-latency audio via external USB audio devices, or internal Raspberry Pi audio hats.
+PiPedal running on a Raspberry Pi 4 or Pi 5 provides stable super-low-latency audio via external USB audio devices, or internal Raspberry Pi audio hats.

 {% include gallery.html %}